As they say, you are what you eat. If you’re trying to build a strong, lean, healthy body, you have to eat right!

 In fact, you’ll probably notice small but steady decreases in your overall strength!

-A great way to make sure you’re getting enough protein every day is to carry a protein bar with you!
+A great way to make sure you’re getting enough protein every day is to carry a snack bar with you!

-1. Some protein bars are super high in sugar and calories.
+1. Some bars are super high in sugar.

-Even though they might provide an adequate amount of high-quality protein, some protein bars are better off left on the shelf due to being loaded with sugar and extra calories.
+Even though they might provide an adequate amount of high-quality protein, some protein bars are better off left on the shelf due to being loaded with sugar.
 Sugar is okay once in a while in moderation, but eating high-sugar bars too often can totally derail your fitness goals!